8 Stretching and Balancing Exercises for Older Adults

 Sit tall with feet flat on the floor.
 Roll your shoulders up, then back, down, and forward in a smooth, circular motion for 5 to 10 reps (repetitions).
 Repeat in the other direction.

 Lie on your back with your knees bent and your feet flat on the floor.
 Bring one knee to your chest.
 Keep your lower back pressed to the floor.
 Hold for 15 to 30 seconds.
 Lower the knee to the starting position and repeat with the other leg.
 Do 2-4 reps on each side.

 Stand on one foot.
 Raise the opposite foot a few inches off of the floor.
 Rotate your raised ankle in a circle in one direction, 10 times, and then change directions.
 Switch legs and repeat.

 6. Heel-to-toe walking

 Stand next to a counter or table with one hand on it for support.
 Position the heel of one foot just in front of the toes of the other foot, almost touching.
-Focus on a spot in front of you and keep walking slowly in a line for 20 steps.
+Focus on a spot in front of you and walk slowly in a line for 20 steps.
 Or, you can face the counter, and put both hands on it.
 Step your feet apart and together and repeat.

 7. Sit to stand

 Sit in the middle of the chair.
 Place hands on opposite shoulders with arms crossed in front of your chest.
 With feet flat on the floor and a straight back, rise to a full standing position and then sit back down again.
 Do 10-15 reps.